 I’ll break it down a bit, but keeping it brief to prevent any doziness to you readers at the technical stage, as it can sometimes be a bit boring. (but this is the part I enjoy the most)

 First it was important to figure out which data tracts were sending the thermal sensor details from the drive to the mac.
 Then I had the fun job of dissecting the cable and diverting the cable away from the hard drive… the next stage would be to find a sensor that works at the same frequency as the internal SMART disk.
 This didn’t prove to be very difficult.
 So after finding the details that I needed, I then ordered a batch of the sensors I needed from a supplier and made a few of the cables to test.

 Needless to say, the solution worked like a charm!
-With a CPU testing app running, the fans all operated at the same rates as they did with the original cables connected.
+With a CPU testing app running, the fans all operated at the same rates as they did with the original cables and drives connected.
 (I’ve tested this on a number of different occasions, one of which I left it running with a CPU test going for nearly a week and it was all reading as it should)